Localizing using the Dyspatch API

 A localization key will be a content piece from your email draft.
 This typically includes content such as copy, but can also include any URLs and image sources.
 These keys will be the content you will want to translate and send to your translations team.

-Set the Accept header to application/vnd.dyspatch.2026.01+json to get a JSON object with the keys.
+Set the `Accept` header to `application/vnd.dyspatch.2026.01+json` to get a **JSON object** with the keys.

-Set the Accept header to text/vnd.dyspatch.2026.01+x-gettext-translation to get a POT file with the keys.
+Set the `Accept` header to `text/vnd.dyspatch.2026.01+x-gettext-translation` to get a **POT file** with the keys.

-The 2026.01 will be the version of the API you're targeting.
-Take a look at which versions are available: API changelog.
+The <b>2026.01</b> will be the version of the API you're targeting.
+Take a look at which versions are available: <a href="https://docs.dyspatch.io/api/changelog.html" target="_blank">API changelog</a>.

 **Request URL:**